David L Owen, Owner of Owen Funeral Homes

 Pamela loves to sing!
 Hobbies include: Singing & traveling, Quilting, Crafts, playing with the grandchildren & enjoying life!

-Toby J. Larkins, Funeral Director
+Toby J. Larkins, Licensed Funeral Director and Embalmer

 Toby began his journey in the funeral business in 1998 with a family owned firm in his home town of Bardwell, Kentucky.
 In 1999, he moved to Louisville to study at Mid-America College of Funeral Service, where he graduated in the fall of 2000.